About Coach Knight

 • Naismith College Coach of the Year (1987)

-• 3 x Coach of the Year (1975, 1976, 1989)
+• 3 x AP Coach of the Year (1975, 1976, 1989)

 • Clair Bee Coach of the Year Award (2002)